-A typical Lieb-Robinson bound is stated as follows: \cite{AnthonyChen:2023bbe} \begin{thm}[Lieb-Robinson bound] Given a Hamiltonian $H$ on factor graph $G=(V,F,E)$, there exist $\mathrm O(1)$ constants $C, \mu, \LRvel$ such that for any two single-site operators $A_{R,S}\in \mathcal{B}_{R,S}$ respectively, for subsets $R,S\subset V$, Here $\lVert \cdots \rVert$ denotes the operator norm (maximum singular value of its argument), and $|\partial R|$ denotes the size of the boundary of $R$, which is the number of vertices in $R$ that are distance 1 from a vertex not in $R$. \end{thm} Despite its seemingly technical nature, this result has broad applications (see \cite{AnthonyChen:2023bbe} for a recent review).
-Although the Lieb-Robinson bound (\ref{lrbound1}) is over 50 years old \cite{Lieb1972},\footnote{We note, however, that the optimal $\min(|\partial R|, |\partial S|)$ prefactor in \eqref{lrbound1} has not always been employed in the literature.} we will now focus on a much more recent \cite{chen2021operator} ``equivalence class formulation" of Lieb-Robinson bounds, which we find will elegantly address the central question in this paper.
-Here, we will review this equivalence class formulation with a focus on the high-level ideas; a formal proof of the results outlined below follows from the more general method we develop in the next section.
+A typical Lieb-Robinson bound is stated as follows: \begin{thm}[Lieb-Robinson bound] Given a Hamiltonian $H$ on factor graph $G=(V,F,E)$, there exist $\mathrm O(1)$ constants $C, \mu, \LRvel$ such that for any two single-site operators $A_{R,S}\in \mathcal{B}_{R,S}$ respectively, for subsets $R,S\subset V$, Here $\lVert \cdot \rVert$ denotes the operator norm (maximum singular value of its argument). \end{thm} Despite its seemingly technical nature, this result has broad applications (see Ref.~\cite{AnthonyChen:2023bbe} for a recent review).
+Although the Lieb-Robinson bound (\ref{lrbound1}) is over 50 years old \cite{Lieb1972},\footnote{We note, however, that the optimal $\min(|\partial R|, |\partial S|)$ prefactor in \eqref{lrbound1} has not always been employed in the literature.} we now focus on a much more recent \cite{chen2021operator} ``equivalence-class formulation" of Lieb-Robinson bounds, which we find will elegantly address the central question in this paper.
+Here, we review this equivalence-class formulation with a focus on the high-level ideas; a formal proof of the results outlined below follows from the more general method we develop in the next section.